atetz/atetz.github.io/_src/posts/mra-beeline.md

 But, I wanted a more minimalistic device in my cockpit and I liked the idea of having my phone in my pocket instead of on my bike in case of an emergency.
 So after some *"very deep research"* on YouTube and Google, I naturally found (or was influenced towards...) the Beeline Moto II.

 Fast forward to unboxing and using the Beeline.
 I was __super hyped__.
-I exported my gpx file from MyRouteApp and hit the road.
+I exported my GPX file from MyRouteApp and hit the road.
 And all went surprisingly well.

 ### Problem